 If you are officially a remote worker and are working from your home, then you will file your personal income taxes the same way you always have: to your state of residence.
 This is true no matter if you are a W-2 employee or a 1099-NEC independent contractor.

 What if I work in a different state than my employer?

 Even if you work in a different state than where your employer is located, you will file your personal income taxes to the state where you live (tax people call this your “domicile”).
 You should report all of your income to your home state on a resident tax return.

-For example, if you reside and work in Indiana, but your employer’s geographical location is California, you will report all of your income on your state tax return that you file with Indiana’s Department of Revenue.
+For example, if you reside and work in Indiana, but your employer’s geographical location is New York, you will report all of your income on your state tax return that you file with Indiana’s Department of Revenue.